pachyderm/pachyderm/doc/docs/master/how-tos/mount-volume.md

 # Mount a Volume in a Pipeline

-You may have a local folder that you want your pipeline to write files to.
+You may have a local or a network-attached storage that you want your pipeline to write files to.
+This way your data persists beyond the lifecycle of your pipeline.
 You can mount that folder as a volume in Kubernetes and make it available in your pipeline worker by using the `pod_patch` pipeline parameter.
 The `pod_patch` parameter takes a string that specifies the changes